 Sulfur masks

-Sulfur masks are often a more effective treatment method because they allow the ingredients to stay on the skin longer.
-Using the product once or twice a week can drastically improve skin clarity and texture by sloughing away dead skin, soaking up excess oil, and banishing breakouts.
-Before using the sulfur mask, gently wash your face with a cleanser such as MDAcne's Facial Cleanser.
+Sulfur masks are highly effective because they allow the active ingredients to stay on the skin longer.
+Using a sulfur mask once or twice a week can dramatically improve skin clarity and texture by exfoliating dead skin, absorbing excess oil, and preventing breakouts.
+For best results, start with a gentle cleanser, like MDacne’s Hydrating Facial Cleanser, before applying the mask.

 Sulfur spot treatment